Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

-First, in Figure~\ref{fig:loss-bound}(b) we again illustrate the validity of our certificate of robustness~\eqref{eqn:robustness-any-rho} for the worst-case test performance for arbitrary level of robustness $\rho$.
+In Figure~\ref{fig:loss-bound}(b) we illustrate the validity of our certificate of robustness~\eqref{eqn:robustness-any-rho} for the worst-case test performance for arbitrary level of robustness $\rho$.
 We see that our certificate provides a performance guarantee for out-of-sample worst-case performance.

-We now compare adversarial training techniques.
-All methods achieve at least $99\%$ test-set accuracy, implying there is little test-time penalty for the robustness levels ($\epsilon$ and $\gamma$) used for training.
+In Figure~\ref{fig:mnist}, we compare our method against different adversarial training techniques; all methods achieve $> 99\%$ test-set accuracy, implying there is little test-time penalty for the robustness levels ($\epsilon$ and $\gamma$) used for training.
 It is thus important to distinguish the methods' abilities to combat attacks.
 We test performance of the five methods (ERM, FGM, IFGM, PGM, WRM) under PGM attacks~\eqref{eqn:madry} with respect to $2$- and $\infty$-norms.
 In Figure~\ref{fig:mnist}(a) and (b), all adversarial methods outperform ERM, and WRM offers more robustness even with respect to these PGM attacks.
 Training with the Euclidean cost still provides robustness to $\infty$-norm fast gradient attacks.
 We provide further evidence in Appendix \ref{sec:more-attacks}.